ishtatann/SpaceTradersUnitySDK/docs/FleetApi.md

 Create Chart

-Command a ship to chart the current waypoint.
-Waypoints in the universe are uncharted by default.
-These locations will not show up in the API until they have been charted by a ship.
-Charting a location will record your agent as the one who created the chart.
+Command a ship to chart the waypoint at its current location.
+Most waypoints in the universe are uncharted by default.
+These waypoints have their traits hidden until they have been charted by a ship.
+Charting a waypoint will record your agent as the one who created the chart, and all other agents would also be able to see the waypoint's traits.

 ### Example
 ```csharp